 - Ensures zero downtime since pod instances of the application are always running even during an upgrade

 - Allows developers to examine the effect of the changes in a production environment without affecting user experience

 - Does not require additional resources assigned to the cluster, making it a cost-effective deployment strategy

 - Avoids the requirement of strenuous manual migration of configuration files, where complex upgrades can be achieved efficiently by making simple changes to a deployment file.

-One advantage of a cloud-native environment is its support to a microservice approach, which allows multiple developers to make changes simultaneously.
+One advantage of a cloud-native environment is its support of a microservice approach, which allows multiple developers to make changes simultaneously.
 While this is a good thing, frequent releases can easily affect application reliability and uptime.
-DevOps teams must therefore come up with mechanisms of managing deployment in a manner that minimizes risk to the app lifecycle.
+DevOps teams must therefore come up with mechanisms for managing deployment in a manner that minimizes risk to the app lifecycle.
 More so, complex workloads require the right methodologies for sustained operational efficiency and application resilience.

 To help with this, Kubernetes allows the provisioning of seamless deployments through rolling updates for controlled upgrades without impacting uptimes.
-Due to its apparent benefits of maintaining efficient automation and parallelism, using rolling updates for deployments is often considered as one of the essential best practices of a DevOps model.
+Due to its apparent benefits of maintaining efficient automation and parallelism, using rolling updates for deployments is often considered one of the essential best practices of a DevOps model.